 Tick season is far from over.

-If you have a small dog, did you know that you face a real conundrum when it comes to protecting that little guy?
+If you have a small dog, did you know that you face a real conundrum when it comes to protecting that little guy from parasites like ticks?
 Ticks on dogs aren’t as bad as tick treatment for small dogs!

 Here’s the conundrum: Ticks pose unique and serious dangers for small dogs when bitten by a tick, the carrier of disease and germs.

-Fighting off ticks the traditional way, with medications, spot treatments or spot-on treatments, is very dangerous for small dogs.
+Fighting off ticks the traditional way, with flea and tick medicine, spot treatments or spot-on treatments, is very dangerous for small dogs.
 So what can you do?

-These nasty little creatures carry at least 15 common diseases, including Rocky Mountain fever, Lyme disease and others so serious you can die!
+These nasty little creatures carry at least 15 common diseases, including Rocky Mountain fever, Lyme disease.
+They also spread other infections, bacteria and diseases.

 Ticks are hard to treat and control.
 They have the tenacity of cockroaches.
 Some types can live for more than a year without a meal.
 They can wait on a small branch or stem for up to six months for a victim to walk by.
 Then they latch on and start their “blood fest.”